docsforadobe/after-effects-plugin-guide/docs/artisans/artisan-data-types.rst

 Notes On Light Behavior
 *********************************************************************************

-The formula for parallel lights is found in Foley and Van Dam’s "Introduction to Computer Graphics" (ISBN 0-201-60921-5) as is the formula for point lights.
+The formula for parallel lights is found in Foley and Van Dam's "Introduction to Computer Graphics" (ISBN 0-201-60921-5) as is the formula for point lights.

 We use the half angle variant proposed by Jim Blinn instead.